wpgp/wpCPR/README.md

 ### Basic usage

-After installation you should be able to a main function from the library:
+After installation you should be able to use a main function from the library:
  - wpCPRPopulation

  This function will submitt a custom polygon to WorldPop API to get a estimated population for each polygons.

 ```
- wpCPRPopulation(year,
-                 shapefile,
-                 attribute_key,
-                 outputCVSDi,
-                 addpopshp=FALSE,
-                 api_key=NULL,
+wpCPRPopulation (year=2000,
+                 shapeFilePath=NULL,
+                 outputFilePath=NULL,
+                 apikey=NULL,
+                 callbacktime=5,
+                 maxexectime=3600,
+                 apiurl=NULL,
                  verbose=FALSE)
 ```

 Where
  - **year** is a year of dataset (2000-2020), default is 2000
- - **shapefile** path to the shapefile
+ - **shapeFilePath** path to the shapefile
- - **attribute_key** attribute key name in the shape file which identifies the polygons
- - **outputCVSDi** path to the folder for the output results
+ - **outputFilePath**  Optional parameterThe path to the output CVS file.
+If filename does not exist, the file is created.
- - **addpopshp** If TRUE a new shapefile will be created with total population for each polygons
- - **api_key** API key to access WorldPop API.
-If not provided then limited access will be granted
+ - **apikey** Optional parameter.
+API key to access the WorldPop API if not specify user will have limitation on functionality of hte API
+ - **callbacktime** Default is 5 sec.
+TIme to call the API server
+ - **maxexectime** Default is 3600 sec.
+Max execution time of the request.
+ - **apiurl**  URL to WorldPop API (Defaiilt https://api.worldpop.org/)
- - **verbose**  If TRUE then the progress will be shown
+ - **verbose** If TRUE then the progress will be shown (Defailt FALSE)

+ **wpCPRDemographic**  function can be used yo get a toptal subnational population age-sex structures

 ## License
 * [GNU General Public License v3.0 (GNU GPLv3)](https://github.com/wpgp/wopr/blob/master/COPYING)